artsy/artsy.github.io/_posts/2016-08-18-On-Emission.markdown

 The `AREmission` instance is the intermediary between the host-app ([The Emission Example app][example_emission], or [Eigen][eigen_emission].)
 It has an API for handling routing, and passing authentication credentials into the React Native world.

 We use the example app to do development inside React Native.
-As of right now, it is simply a tableview that provides a list of View Controllers [that represent an exposed Container][app_delegate_cont].
+As of right now, it is simply a tableview that provides a list of view controllers [that represent an exposed Container][app_delegate_cont].
 Once you are in the right view controller, you can rely on [Hot Reloading][reloading] to simplify your work.

 #### The Pod

 An important part of working with React Native, is that you can choose to use native code when appropriate.
 The [Pod for][podspec] Emission, created entirely in Objective-C, provides:

-* Communication between React Native and the host app objects via [native modules][native_modules]
+* Communication between React Native and the host app objects via [native modules][native_modules].
 * `UIViewController` subclasses for Host apps to consume.
 * Bridges for existing native views (like our [SwitchView][switch_view]) into React Native.